PSP92/css-grid/README.md

 ### Viewing Grid

-We've only turned on Grid and now it's waiting for us to define set columns and rows.
-Before we do so let's click on the all the available Grid settings.
+We've only turned on Grid and now it's waiting for us to define set columns and rows to place our content.
+Before we do so let's click on `div.container` to see the available Grid settings.

 <img src="https://i.imgur.com/MII5ISf.png" width=300/>

 We should see the following in the browser.
-By default Grid creates a single row and assigns all the immediate children their own row.
+By default Grid creates a single column and assigns all the immediate children to their own row.
 We can see that this corresponds to `Header` - `Main` - `Footer`.

 <!-- <img src="https://i.imgur.com/IPSjD67.png" width=500/> -->